Seven GOP senators vote to convict Trump; McConnell says former president is responsible for Capitol riot but votes to acquit

 Ultimately Burr was joined by six of his GOP colleagues, who voted alongside all 50 Democrats to convict Trump.
 However, it fell short of the number of votes needed — two-thirds of the senators present — for Trump to be convicted.
 In a 57 to 43 vote, the Senate acquitted Trump of the charge of inciting an insurrection, concluding the former president’s second impeachment trial.

 Burr, along with Sens.
-Bill Cassidy (La.), Susan Collins (Maine), Lisa Murkowski (Alaska), Mitt Romney (Utah), Ben Sasse (Neb.) and Pat Toomey (Pa.) were the Republicans who voted with Democrats to convict Trump.
+Bill Cassidy (La.), Susan Collins (Maine), Lisa Murkowski (Alaska), Mitt Romney (Utah), Ben Sasse (Neb.) and Patrick J. Toomey (Pa.) were the Republicans who voted with Democrats to convict Trump.

 Burr acknowledged that he had believed the trial to be unconstitutional when he started.
 However, Burr said he had made his decision as an impartial juror, believing the question of constitutionality to be established precedent after the Senate voted to proceed with the trial.